Chukak/containers/docs/bst.md

 ## Create a binary search tree class

 The binary search tree is implemented using C++ templates.
-To create a binary search tree, pass the data type, which will be in the tree, in constructor.
+To create a binary search tree, pass the data type, which will be in the tree, in the constructor.

 Standard initialization:
  ```cpp